embetrix/meta-pqc/.github/pull_request_template.md

-Thank you for contributing to `meta-pqc`!
+Thank you for contributing to `meta-oqs`!

 By submitting this pull request, you confirm that:
 - This contribution is your original work or you have the necessary rights to submit it.